You were told your emotions were the problem.

 To be less.

-To toughen up, stay professional, stop taking things so personally.
+To toughen up, stay professional,

 What if that advice was wrong?